timKraeuter/Coordination-2024/artifacts/python-scripts/README.md

 ![venn diagram 3 approaches](./venn-diagrams/BCoorLang_DACCOSIM_MontiArc_venn.svg)).

-Venn diagrams with feature labels can be obtained as described in the next section.
+Venn diagrams with feature labels can be obtained, as described in the next section.

 ## Venn Diagrams with feature labels

-To obtain venn diagrams with feature labels follow the same procedure as before but use one of the commands below:
+To obtain Venn diagrams with feature labels, follow the same procedure as before but use one of the commands below:

 ### Venn Diagram: BCoorLang Linda MontiArc